 The Elms Mission House

 This historic house was built for Reverend Alfred Nesbit Brown and was completed in 1847.
 It is a great example of Georgian architecture and is one of the oldest buildings in New Zealand.
-The grounds are open every day and free to enter; however, there is a small entry fee to the house.
+The grounds are open from 11 am to 3 pm.
+The cost in November 2023 was NZ$20 per adult and free for children 17 and under.
+This fee includes a guided tour.

 Day Trips from Tauranga option 3